abrshewube/abrshewube/README.md

 ## 🧑‍💻 About Me

-I build strong backend systems and clean frontend apps.
+I build backend systems and full web apps.
 I have 5+ years of experience making systems that can grow and work well.

-**Right now I'm learning Elixir and Phoenix** - I like how they handle many tasks at once and are very reliable.
+**I build and publish Elixir packages** - creating tools that help other developers.

 ---